Weaning: In cattle

 The use of these methods depends on farm management style, feed availability, condition and age of cow (dam), type of production and whether or not the calves are heifers.
 Results vary between farms, and methods are still being researched as studies have shown contradicting results on stress levels of calves from different methods of weaning.

 Traditionally beef calves are weaned by abrupt separation, where the calves are separated from their dams and have no contact with each other, or by fence line weaning where the dam and calf have contact over a fence line.
 This has shown to cause high stress in both the dams and the calves.
 Both the dams and the young express high vocalization, reduced feed intake, reduced rumination, and an increased amount of time searching for each other as well as disrupting the social structure of the herd and of the calves.
 There is evidence that calves can undergo a form of depression post weaning, and have the potential to undergo illness that may need to be treated.

 Two-step weaning is used to wean off beef calves from their dams over the space of a couple of weeks.
 With this method the calf is fitted with a nose flap that prevents suckling for a period of time, after which the calf is separated from the dam preventing contact.
 The nose flap does not limit the calf from performing any behaviors other than suckling; they are still able to drink and graze normally.
 Most research has shown that this method reduces the amount of stress that the calves endure.
 Studies show that prior to separation there is no change in feeding habits, social interaction to other members of the herd.
 Once the nose flap is removed and the calves are separated from the dams, there has been data showing less vocalization, less pacing and spent more time eating than calves that were weaned on a more traditional method.

 Dairy calves are separated from their dam soon after they are born in most dairy operations.
-In some there is no contact between calf and cow for health related reasons, such as preventing bovine paratuberculosis (Johne's disease).
+In some there is no contact between calf and cow for claimed health related reasons, such as preventing bovine paratuberculosis (Johne's disease).
+However, one review found that changing the time of separation did not consistently improve overall cow or calf health.
 The main purpose of separating dairy cows from their calves to allow collection and selling of milk.
 The calves are then fed colostrum from the dam for the first few days, and then milk replacer.
 Dairy calves do not have ab libitum milk like beef calves.
 By limiting the amount of milk the calves receive it caused the calves to consume more feed which leads to faster development of the rumen.
 Dairy calves are usually weaned off milk early, usually at 4 to 8 weeks of age.